tivac/modular-css/README.md

 });
 ```

----

 ## Why?

-CSS Modules is an amazing idea.
-Unfortunately it is incredibly difficult to get working in our projects right now.
-So to prove out the idea we built `modular-css`.
+CSS Modules is a great idea but has been to slow to fix issues blocking me from being able to use it.
+To prove out the idea I built `modular-css`.
 In general `modular-css` is a implementation of the most useful parts of the CSS Modules spec.
 It unavoidably deviates in a few places to try and improve end-user consistency.

 <p align="center">
     <a href="https://twitter.com/iamdevloper/status/636455478093029376">